Operation Darkness

 Operation Darkness is a tactical role-playing game for the Xbox 360 developed and published by Japanese studio Success on October 11, 2007 in Japan.
 A North American version was released on June 24, 2008 by Atlus.
 The game is a fantasy conception of World War II, featuring weaponry and events from that time period, but with fantasy elements such as dragons and vampires mixed in.

 Synopsis

 Operation Darkness follows a squad of British SAS soldiers fighting the Nazis across the European Theater.
 The story covers much of the real history of the European war, including the battles for North Africa and the liberation of mainland Europe.
 French resistance fighters, American soldiers, and others appear as non-player characters.

-The game diverges significantly from real history in that zombies of deceased Nazi soldiers appear as adversaries, and two of the player characters can transform into werewolves.
-Other fantasy elements include the appearance of supernatural foes such as vampires, as well as allowing the use of magic spells.
+The game diverges significantly from real history in that zombies of deceased Nazi soldiers appear as enemies, and two of the player characters can transform into werewolves.
+Other fantasy elements include the appearance of supernatural foes, such as vampires and dragons, along with the ability to use magic spells.